timescale/docs/promscale/manage-data/delete-data.md

 ## Deletion by time
 You can delete a series of metrics based on time, using an SQL query.
-Data in a hypertable chunk can be either compressed and uncompressed, so all compressed data needs to be decompressed first, before performing the deletion.
-You can recompress the chunks later on, if you need to.
+Data in a hypertable chunk can be either compressed and uncompressed, so all compressed data needs to be decompressed before performing the deletion.
+You can recompress the chunks later on, if necessary.

 For example, to delete all data from the `container_cpu_load_average_10s` metric that is older than ten hours, you need to start by decompressing all chunks